-On Thursday, December 17th, we debuted the first episode of our new webinar series, 911 Explained.
+On Thursday, December 17th, we debuted the first episode of our new webinar series, Tech for 911.
 Our host, Jamison Peevyhouse, was joined by Charles Cullen, Technical Director of UCSF Police, for a conversation about one the most impactful trends in emergency response today: data.

 Some of the world’s most innovative companies and organizations are sharing data from connected devices and sensors to help protect their customers, families, and communities during emergencies, and it’s changing the way we think about emergency response.

-Download the full video now, and check out our recap to learn more.
+Download the full video of the webinar now, and check out our recap below to learn more.

 2020 has shown us how important it is to support our first responders in their life-saving work to protect our communities, whether they’re treating COVID or battling wildfires.
 However, the 911 system faces several challenges that makes responding to emergencies more difficult.

 All around the US, ECCs are facing staffing shortages.
 Whether it’s due to budget constraints, COVID quarantines, or the difficult, demanding nature of the job, it’s difficult for ECCs to keep up with the sheer volume of calls.
 Notably, 911 calls reached historic levels at the height of the pandemic.